-Procedure: Descr ibe how you will: Introduce: Follow-up with "Meet the school counselor" lesson by restating the role of the school counselor, and when students would see them for social emotional and academic services.
-State that today's lesson will focus on bullying behavior and how students should appropriately react if they are a witness or subject of bullying behavior.
-Communicate Lesson Targets: Discuss the following lesson targets with the students: Explore what kind and unkind behaviors can impact our friendships with others.
-Define the terms bullying and conflict.
-Learn how to recognize bullying behavior and what steps to take to report it.
-Know the result of bullying behavior on our peers.
-Know how learning these tools to be a better person will affect friendships, family relationships, and future careers.
-Teach Content: Communicate the following with verbal and visual materials: Kind behaviors that help friendships - helping others, taking turns, using kind words, etc. Unkind behaviors that hurt friendships - yelling, saying mean things to people, not sharing, not following the rules, being unsafe with our bodies (hands, feet, etc.) Bullying definition: In NJ, Bullying is when someone says, writes, or does something mean or hurtful to another person because of the way a person looks, sounds, acts, or something about who they are (whether it is true or not).
-There is an inequal balance of power; the person displaying the bullying behavior tries to feel more powerful than the subject of the bullying.
-The behavior must be intentional, or on purpose, to hurt others.
-Steps to take when witnessing or receiving bullying behaviors Do not respond with mean behaviors (using unkind words or physical force) Tell the nearest adult (in the classroom, at recess, on the bus) Do not talk about it with other students Tell someone right away!
-Choose one or more of the following activities to re-enforce and practice key concepts: Role play with chosen scenarios either in pairs, small group, or whole group.
-Focus whole group visual activity on the key concepts of bullying.
-Practice reporting bullying and identify who to report to and when.
+Procedure: Describe how you will: Introduce: Follow-up with "Meet the School Counselor" lesson by restating the role of the school counselor, and when students would see them for social, emotional and academic services.
+State that today's lesson will focus on kind versus unkind behaviors, and how we act impacts the way others' feel.
+Communicate Lesson Targets: Discuss the following lesson targets with the students:Definitions and examples of kind and unkind behaviors.

-Use supplemental activities to reinforce kind and unkind behaviors.
-Summarize: Focus on the following key concepts to summarize: Bullying definition How to report bullying behavior Close: State how to request to speak with the counselor through their parents and teachers.
-Reinforce communication with teachers, staff and parents if students believe bullying behavior is occurring.
-Data Collection Plonce an - For multiple lessons in a unit, this section only need be completed Participation Data Anticipated number of students: 15 - 25 per classroom Planned length of lesson(s): 40 minutes

-Mindsets & Behaviors Data:
+How using empathy can help us make others have good thoughts about us.
+How we treat others impacts how they feel about us.
+Teach Content: Communicate the following with verbal and visual materials: Kind behavior: Acting in a way that makes others' feel good.
+Specific examples can include sharing items, using manners, following the classroom rules, etc. Unkind behavior: Acting in a way that makes others' feel bad.
+Specific examples can include calling someone a bad name, taking others' things without asking, not following classroom rules, etc. Empathy: Understanding how someone else feels, because we have experienced something similar Practice Content: Choose one or more of the following activities to re-enforce and practice key concepts: Content.
+Role play with chosen scenarios either in pairs, small group, or whole group.
+Whole group visual activity focusing on the key concepts of bullying.
+Use supplemental activities to reinforce kind and empathetic behaviors.
+Summarize: Focus on the following key concepts to summarize: Kind versus unkind behavior Empathy What a school counselor does to help students Close: State how to request to speak with the counselor through their parents and teachers.
+Reinforce communication with teachers, staff and parents if students believe others are treating them with unkind behaviors.
+Data Collection Pl once lan - For multiple lessons in a unit, this section only need be completed Participation Data Anticipated number of students: 15 - 25 per classroom Planned length of lesson(s): 30-40 minutes Mindsets & Behav viors Data: Pre-/post-a assessment attached Outcome Data: (c Outcome Data: (choose one)

-• Pre-/post-assessment attached

-Outcome Data: (choose one)

 Achievement (describe):

 Attendance (describe):

-Discipline (describe): Collaborate with school administrator and Anti-Bullying Specialist to analyze student discipline and HIB data.
+Discipline (describe): Collaborate with school administrator and Anti-Bullying Specialist to analyze discipline and HIB data.